 Introduced by the Kennedy Administration to combat organized crime, the bill specifically prohibits transmission (or “wiring”) of information and payments regarding sports betting across state lines.
 A 2011 re-interpretation of the statute opened the door for other types of gambling to cross state lines, but sports betting was still prohibited.

 This has handicapped the nascent U.S. sports betting market, which is unable to pool players as is the case for online poker and iLottery.
-This requires that each state with legal sports betting act independently; players can only place legal sports bets with licensed providers in their state, not those in other jurisdictions.
+This requires that legal sports betting states act independently; players can only place legal sports bets with licensed providers in their state, not those in other jurisdictions.

 This in turn limits player options as well as operators’ customer pools.
 Like with most other federal gaming laws, there is little likelihood for significant change.
-Senate Minority Leader Chuck Schumer (D-NY) and Sen. Mitt Romney (R-Utah) have introduced a bill that could better define the Wire Act, and federal sports betting regulations as a whole, but the legislation is largely opposed by the industry and there seems little political appetite to seriously consider the proposal on Capitol Hill.
+Sens.
+Chuck Schumer (D-NY), Mitt Romney (R-Utah) and Orrin Hatch (R-Utah) worked together to introduce a bill that could better define the Wire Act in 2018-19, as well as federal sports betting regulations as a whole, but the legislation is largely opposed by the industry.
+There seems little political appetite to seriously consider the proposal on Capitol Hill.

 In the meantime, the existing authorizations under the Wire Act may be in jeopardy.